abdulhaseeb-com/learning-ai/README.md

-Here's a `.md` template based on your provided content but tailored for the "simple-auth-examples" repository:

----

 # Simple Authentication Examples

 This repository contains a collection of simple authentication examples using various technologies and frameworks.
 It demonstrates basic user registration, login, and logout functionalities.